2001–02 Bologna FC 1909 season

 During the 2001–02 season Bologna Football Club 1909 competed in Serie A and Coppa Italia.

 Summary

-Bologna Football Club 1909 came as close as ever to reach the UEFA Champions League, when only a couple of mishaps at the end of the season stopped the dream season to come true.
-The midfield led by the inspired trio of Fabio Pecchia, Matteo Brighi and Lamberto Zauli performed brilliantly all season, but Bologna's economy was not enough to keep those players at the club, and Pecchia signed for newcomers Como, while Zauli went to Serie B club Palermo.
-That Bologna could not retain players who could get a better pay at smaller but ambitious clubs was a worrying sign in spite of the spectacular season.
-It also had to sell defender Salvatore Fresi to champions Juventus, and looked set for a tougher season in 2002-03.
-Fresi's 2001–02 season was included an incredible eight league goals, despite being a centre-half.
+Bologna Football Club 1909 came as close as ever to qualifying for the UEFA Champions League, but some mishaps at the end of the season prevented their qualification.
+The midfield, led by Fabio Pecchia, Matteo Brighi and Lamberto Zauli, performed well throughout the season, but Bologna's salaries were not high enough to keep those players at the club, and Pecchia signed for newcomers Como, while Zauli went to Serie B club Palermo.
+That Bologna could not retain players, who could get better pay at smaller but more ambitious clubs, was a worrying sign in spite of the successful season.
+The club also had to sell defender Salvatore Fresi to champions Juventus, and looked set for a tougher season in 2002–03.
+During Fresi's 2001–02 season he scored a remarkable eight league goals, despite being a centre-half.